 - Reduce red meat.
 Eating more than 500g of red meat weekly increases your risk of cancer.

 - Avoid processed meats.
-Studies have shown a link with eating deli or processed meats and cancer cut so it is advisable to cut down on bacon, devon, ham, salami, prosciutto, bacon, sausages.
+Studies have shown a link between eating deli or processed meats and cancer so it is advisable to cut down on bacon, devon, ham, salami, prosciutto, bacon, and sausages.